1. Skip to content

 October 2, 2024

-The move to impeach President William Ruto's deputy, Rigathi Gachagua, suggests that political battle lines are being drawn as ethnic divisions within the ruling elite appears to resurface.
+The move to impeach Rigathi Gachagua, the deputy of President William Ruto, suggests political battle lines are being drawn amid resurfacing ethnic divisions within the ruling elite.

-Gachagua is accused of undermining the government, involvement in corruption, insubordination, practicing ethnically divisive politics among a slew of other charges.
-Some 291 members of Parliament, well beyond the 117 minimum required, backed a motion to remove him from office.
+Gachagua is accused of undermining the government, involvement in corruption, insubordination and practicing ethnically divisive politics, among a slew of other charges.
+Some 291 members of Parliament, well beyond the 117 minimum required, have backed a motion to remove him from office.

-Many political analysts believe the catalyst for the unprecedented move and the turmoil in President William Ruto's Kenya Kwanza coalition to be the spiraling cost of living crisis, deeply unpopular tax hikes and recent deadly youth-led protests.
+Many political analysts believe the spiraling cost of living crisis, deeply unpopular tax hikes and recent deadly youth-led protests were the catalyst for the unprecedented move and the turmoil in President William Ruto's Kenya Kwanza coalition.

 Difficult relationship from the start

-Nerima Wako-Ojiwa, director of the youth civic tech organization Siasa Place, says that when forming the Kenya Kwanza coalition, many believed Ruto would choose Kithure Kindiki, the current Cabinet Secretary, as his running mate.
+Nerima Wako-Ojiwa, director of the youth civic tech organization Siasa Place, said when forming the Kenya Kwanza coalition, many believed Ruto would choose Kithure Kindiki, the current Cabinet Secretary, as his running mate.

 "I think it started off tense.
 Gachagua was someone who was bringing resources and numbers in terms of communities that he belongs to.
 But after the protests it escalated," she told DW.

-William Ruto (right) and Rigathi Gachagua (center) on the campaign trail in 2022Image: Yasuyoshi Chiba/AFP
+William Ruto (right) and Rigathi Gachagua (center) teamed up on the campaign trail in 2022Image: Yasuyoshi Chiba/AFP

 But in recent weeks, he complained of being sidelined by his superior, amid accusations that he supported the anti-government protests that erupted in mid-June.
-Gachagua denies the accusations.
+Gachagua has denied the accusations.

 On the day Ruto called the protests "treasonous," Gachagua used a different tone in Mombasa.

 "You can clearly see there was a division of power, division of thought and even the way he [Gachagua] spoke to the public was a lot softer.
-He was in tune with what the public was feeling," Wako-Ojiwa told DW.
+He was in tune with what the public was feeling," said Wako-Ojiwa.

 While the Ruto-Gachagua alliance was always a marriage of convenience, with Ruto needing Gachagua's influence in the vote-rich Mount Kenya region, Oloo said, there has been no attempt from Ruto's side "to mend the relationship."

-"There are accusations that the deputy is fairly headstrong, they say he contradicts his boss, that he does not respect his boss," he told DW.
+"There are accusations that the deputy is fairly headstrong, they say he contradicts his boss, that he does not respect his boss," he said.

 Why now?